cold-try/Gank-RECON/README.md

 ## ⚡️ Installation

-• Python 3 is required
+- Python 3 is required
+- Chrome browser (or Chromium) is required
-• Install dependencies (preferably in a virtual environment) :
+- Install dependencies (preferably in a virtual environment) :
 ```sh
 pip install requirements.txt
 ```